Last updated June 2021

 Regulating the Internet of Things: the future

-Self-regulatory regimes inspired (or not) by safety standards are gradually being replaced by country-specific regulations imposing security implementation requirements.
+Self-regulatory regimes inspired (or not) by safety standards are gradually replaced by country-specific regulations imposing security implementation requirements.

 Based only on the current legal requirements, the minimum level of requested cybersecurity for vendors and manufacturers is attainable.